$L^\infty$ cohomology is intersection cohomology: Definitions and the main result

 \end{thm}

 This theorem is proved in section $4$.
 This requires to investigate in details the metric type of subanalytic singular sets.
 This is accomplished in section $2$.

-We then briefly study the normalization of pseudomanifolds in section $3$.
+We then briefly recall the notion of normalization of pseudomanifolds in section $3$.

-We will also show that, if $X_{reg}$ is orientable, the isomorphism is given by integration on simplices (section $4.3$).
-Simplices are singular and lie in $X$ (whereas forms are only defined on $X_{reg}$) but integration is well defined and gives rise to a cochain map if the simplices are subanalytic (see $4.3$ for details).
+We will also show that the isomorphism is given by integration on simplices (section $4.3$).
+Simplices are singular and lie in $X$ (whereas forms are only defined on $X_{reg}$) but integration is well defined and gives rise to a cochain map if the simplices are subanalytic (see section $4.3$ for details).

-{\bf Notations and conventions.} We denote by $B_n(x;\ep)$ the ball of radius $\ep$ centered at $x$ while $S_n(x;\ep)$ will stand for the sphere and $|.|$ will denote the Euclidean norm.
+{\bf Notations and conventions.} We denote by $B^n(x;\ep)$ the ball of radius $\ep$ centered at $x \in \R^n$ while $S^{n-1}(x;\ep)$ will stand for the corresponding sphere.
+The symbol $|.|$ will denote the Euclidean norm while $d(.,.)$ will stand for the Euclidean distance.